tcoppex/android-stochastic-reminder/README.md

-# android-stochastic-reminder
+# Stochastic Reminder

-:pager: An Android app to manage fixed and random notifications.
+An Android application to manage random and fixed notifications.

+## License

+_Stochastic Reminder_ is released under the **GNU General Public License v3.0**.